 How to get into the David Geffen School of Medicine at UCLA (DGSOM)?
 Here are the rather important admissions information to applying for David Geffen school of medicine.
 It covers the acceptance rate of UCLA medical school, ranking, the required average MCAT score and GPA, and the additional requirements.

-With only over 60 years of history, David Geffen School of Medicine at the University of California has become one of the best medical schools in the United States.
+With only over 60 years of history, the David Geffen School of Medicine at the University of California has become one of the best medical schools in the United States.
 It is also one of the most competitive ones.

 Here, to help more applicants learn more important info about applying for UCLA medical school, our Medical School Admissions Advisor has put together the information you will need to apply for this prestigious school.
 We’ve included a brief of the DGSOM, admissions requirements, tuition, and all the programs you can study.